 By analyzing hundreds of rabies virus genomes from isolates collected over 65 years, researchers characterized evolutionary features in two main RABV groups.

-In Science this week: intellectual property landscape of CRISPR genome editing, and more.
+In Science this week: in vitro generation of human reproductive cells, and more.

 Researchers gave a handful of octopuses MDMA to find that they too act more social on the drug, Gizmodo reports.